8ta4/say/README.md

 > How do I set up this tool?

-1. Make sure you're using a Mac with Apple silicon.
+1. Make sure you're using a Mac.

 1. Be located in the continental US to minimize latency, as "[[a]ll Deepgram data is processed inside of the continental US](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=all%20deepgram%20data%20is%20processed%20inside%20of%20the%20continental%20us..)."